How to Remove PUPs and Other Unexpected Things From Your Computer

 Prevention

-PUPs and related pests arrive in several different ways, but most commonly, they are “offered” to you when you install or even update something else.
+PUPs and related pests arrive in several different ways, but most commonly they are “offered” to you when you install or update software.

-The offer is often hidden and defaulted to “Yes”.
-The technical loophole is, by choosing this default (or not unchecking the appropriate box) when you install a program you’ve downloaded, you’re requesting this other software be installed.
+The offer is often hidden and defaults to Yes.
+The technical loophole is that by choosing this default (or not unchecking the appropriate box) when you install a program, you’re requesting this other software be installed.

 Don’t do that.

-Whenever you install or update any software — even software you’ve purchased or already have installed — always choose the “Custom” or “Detailed” option.
-Choose whatever option is not the default option.
+Whenever you install or update any software — even software you’ve purchased or already have installed — always choose the Custom or Detailed option — whatever option is not the default option.

-Then pay very close attention to every option you’re presented.
+Then pay close attention to every option you’re presented.
 If it offers you something that is not clearly related to the software you want, uncheck it.
 If it offers to change your search page, uncheck it.
-If it offer to install some toolbar, uncheck it.
+If it offers to install a toolbar, uncheck it.

 You get the idea.

-The bottom line is, if you’re not careful when you install software — even software from reputable vendors — you may end up with things you never expected or wanted.
+The bottom line is, if you’re not careful when installing software — even software from reputable vendors — you may end up with things you never expected or wanted.

 There’s nothing “potentially” unwanted about it.